dps923/winter2017/assignments/a6-query-itunes-store.md

 Add three text fields to the top area of the scene.

-> We will configure some more properties of the text fields later/soon.
+> We will configure some properties of the text fields, and outlets, later/soon.

 Add a button to the view, located below the text fields.
 Configure its visible text to be "Search".